nunomourinho/forensicVmAutopsyUserManual/docs/user/case_study_bart_solutions.rst

    :align: center
    :alt: Creation of a New Case

    Creation of a New Case
-   :label: fig:autopsy_001

-Subsequently, the case details were entered as demonstrated in Figure~\ref{fig:autopsy_0002}, ensuring that all pertinent information was correctly documented.
+Subsequently, the case details were entered as demonstrated in Figure :numref:autopsy_002, ensuring that all pertinent information was correctly documented.

 .. _autopsy_002:
 .. figure:: apendices/img/autopsy_0002.jpg
    :width: 50%
    :align: center